 who we serve

-Grant funded since 2008, by the Indiana Tobacco Prevention & Cessation Commission, Rethink Tobacco Indiana provides training and technical assistance for community mental health centers (CMHCs), addiction treatment centers, and transitional housing programs.
+Grant funded since 2008, by the Indiana Tobacco Prevention & Cessation Commission, Rethink Tobacco Indiana provides training and technical assistance for behavioral health organizations including, but not limited to, community mental health centers (CMHCs), addiction treatment facilities, and transitional housing programs.
 Rethink Tobacco Indiana provides the following activities and resources at no cost:

 - Tobacco treatment integration policy development and implementation technical assistance